 The election of directors (Proposal No. 1) is not considered to be a "routine" matter and brokers are not permitted to vote on this matter if the broker has not received instructions from the beneficial owner.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.
-The ratification of our independent registered public accounting firm (Proposal No. 2) and the approval of the amendment to the Company's Certificate of Incorporation to increase the authorized shares of common stock (Proposal No. 3) are considered to be a "routine" matter, and hence your brokerage firm will be able to vote on Proposals Nos.
-2 and 3 even if it does not receive instructions from you, so long as it holds your shares in its name.
+The ratification of our independent registered public accounting firm (Proposal No. 2) is considered to be a "routine" matter, and hence your brokerage firm will be able to vote on Proposals No. 2 even if it does not receive instructions from you, so long as it holds your shares in its name.